 I have worked in libraries since 1997 and as a librarian since 2001.
 I’ve worked with state and national library advocacy organizations including Infopeople, California Library Association, American Library Association, and the Library and Information Technology Association–including a three-year stint as a member of LITA’s Top Technology Trends Committee and working on the OITP eBooks Taskforce).
 I was named a Library Journal Mover & Shaker as a Trendspotter in 2009.
-I currently serve on the ALA Intellectual Freedom Roundtable’s Publications Committee.
+I currently serve as the LITA representative to the Legislation Assembly and also on the ALA Intellectual Freedom Roundtable’s Publications Committee.
 I speak internationally at live and online events for libraries and other institutions.

 I am a big technology nerd and I believe in the power of libraries to change lives.
 Combined, they make a fearsome cocktail.
 I have been called an iconoclast, a contrarian, a future-pusher, and a general pain in the ass.
 I take great pride in each.